milkyware/milkyware.github.io/_drafts/migrating-aspnet-core-to-opentelemetry.md

 ## Wrapping Up

-With the direction of travel from Microsoft being to adopt OpenTelemetry I've wanted to shared how I've migrated my projects to use OpenTelemetry.
+With the direction of travel from Microsoft being to adopt OpenTelemetry, I've wanted to share how I've migrated my projects to use OpenTelemetry.
 As a framework, OpenTelemetry is a fantastic tool that offers decoupling and flexibility such as swapping out exporters and, although not covered in this post, supports distributed tracing for developing observability in solutions using microservice components.

-I've also highlighted some of the differences in functionality between the legacy App Insights integration and the default OpenTelemetry setup, but that this can be configured to a similar level and retain support for any existing Azure Monitor KQL queries we may be using.
+I've also highlighted some of the differences in functionality between the legacy App Insights integration and the default OpenTelemetry setup, but this can be configured to a similar level and retain support for any existing Azure Monitor KQL queries we may be using.
 I hope you find this useful and please feel free to try it out.